Lysquid/SneakyMath/README.md

 # SneakyMath

-SneakyMath is a Python game using [pygame](https://github.com/pygame/pygame).
+SneakyMath is a Python game using the [pygame library](https://github.com/pygame/pygame).
 It's a game of mental arithmetic with inspiration from the classic Snake.

 ## Installation